 Johnny Warangkula Tjupurrula was born in Mintjilpirri, south of Lake Mackay around 1925.
 He was one of the Pintupi people and he spoke the Western Desert language.
 In 1971 Warangkula was involved in the painting of the famous Honey Ant murals on a school at Papunya.
-This was the beginning of the Australian aboriginal art movement in general and consequently also of Johnny Warangkula’s painting career.
+This was the beginning of the Contemporary Aboriginal Art movement in general and consequently also of Johnny Warangkula’s painting career.
 Johnny acquired painting material and soon developed his own personal style.
 He was the first to use the dotting technique to describe vegetation, often applying several layers of ‘overdotting'.
 Johnny remained an important force in the painting movement until the mid 1980s, when his failing eyesight reduced his artistic output.
 His work often depicted Water Dreaming stories, as well as Yam, Fire, Dingo, Wallaby and Egret.
-Many of his paintings stand out from work by other Australian Aboriginal artists in the way they present the transitory beauty of water and its transformative effect on the landscapes represented in his works.
+Many of his paintings stand out from work by other First Nations artists in the way they present the transitory beauty of water and its transformative effect on the landscapes represented in his works.

 Johnny Warangkula’s works are in all major museum collections in Australia and sought after by international collectors.